PureMintSoftware/Proportional-Image-Resizer/README.md

 ------------------

 It just requires Pillow, because OS and Tkinter should already be installed in any Python installation.
-Just type the line below into your Windows Terminal in the usual way, after typing "CMD" into the Start Menu :)
+Open "CMD" from the Windows Start Menu, type the line below into the Windows Terminal, and press enter.

 >pip install pillow tk